-My coding skills are deepest in Fortran, C/C++, and Python, and I am always exploring and adding to my toolbox.
-I’m currently studying machine learning, artificial intelligence, and cloud computing.
+My coding skills are deepest in Python, Fortran, C/C++, and I am always exploring and adding to my toolbox.
+I’m currently studying data science, machine learning, artificial intelligence, and cloud computing.
 I am organized, systematic, and fast in gaining new skills, and I’m super comfortable with computers, software, and code development tools.

 Here are a few of the qualities I look forward to bringing to my next team.
 I’m flexible: I have worked independently on my own, as a member of small in-house or international teams, and within a large international collaboration.
 I work well online/remotely, have done so throughout my second postdoc well before the covid-19 pandemic.